GursimarSaini/INSE6220Project/README.md

 #### Data Cleaning

 All three data sets were missing column name for their first column, which was named as "id" and then dropped in data pre-processing.
-For the purpose of this study, only one test data 1 and training data will be used.
+For the purpose of this study, only training data will be used.

 #### Used Data Set Description